foundryvtt/dnd5e/wiki/Activities.md

 - [Heal](Activity-Type-Heal.md): Heal a creature
 - [Save](Activity-Type-Save.md): Impose a saving throw roll and roll damage
 - [Summon](Activity-Type-Summon.md): Summon a new creature to the scene
+- [Transform](Activity-Type-Transform.md): Change an actor using the stats of another
 - [Utility](Activity-Type-Utility.md): Make an arbitrary roll or just indicate something happened